kaaveland/bus-eta/README.md

 - Fix structural issues in the project, separate the scripts, notebooks and the webapp into different packages.
 - Add automated tests.
 - Set up a nightly job to fetch new data and update the app.
-This also requires introducing partitioning by date in order to avoid aggregating through all the old data again.
+This also requires introducing partitioning by date to avoid aggregating through all the old data again. ✅